trentlarson/endorser-docs/source/transactions.rst

   - "Grant" represents donations toward a goal or project (as opposed to "Donate" to an entity for whatever purpose they choose).
 (Note that this isn't yet fully accepted at schema.org.)
 Technically: `schema.org "Grant" <https://schema.org/Grant>`_

-- "Offer" proposes a transfer or service, often with conditions or a price.
-When the proposal is fulfilled, there is a resulting "Give" or "Donate" or more complicated transfer such as "Trade".
-Technically: `schema.org "Offer" <https://schema.org/Offer>`_ (The opposite is a `"Demand" <https://schema.org/Demand>`_.)

 .. table:: Properties of a Give at Endorser.ch

   ==================== ====